Gunman Kills 8 at Indianapolis FedEx Facility; Suspect Shoots Himself

-A gunman shot dead eight people and injured several others at a FedEx facility in Indianapolis late Thursday night before killing himself.
+A gunman shot dead eight people and injured dozens of others at a FedEx warehouse in Indianapolis late Thursday night before killing himself.

 The shooting was reported at the FedEx facility shortly after 11 p.m. and officers arrived to an active shooter incident, police spokeswoman Officer Genae Cook told reporters, NBC reports.